Aviation Maintenance Technology

 Please contact us for more information on this program.

-Lake Area Technical College’s Aviation Program has been honored by the South Dakota Division of Workforce and Career Preparation.
-The program received the South Dakota Director’s Award for Innovation and Excellence in 1999 and the South Dakota State Exemplary Program Award – T and I Division 2002.
+Lake Area Technical College’s Aviation Program has received many esteemed awards for program and faculty excellence.
 In October 2013, Aviation Maintenance Technology Department Supervisor Greg Klein received the prestigious SD Technician of the Year by the FAA.
 Read more here.

 Lake Area Technical College’s curriculum for Aviation Maintenance Technology meets the educational requirements for professional licensure in South Dakota and many other states.
 Professional licensure and certification requirements often vary from state to state.
 Prospective or current students considering an academic program that leads to a professional license or certification are strongly encouraged to seek guidance from the appropriate licensing agency in the state you plan to work before beginning an affiliated academic program.
 Read more here regarding Professional Licensure Disclosures.